treeverse/lakeFS/design/accepted/kv_migration.md

 2. DB Migration - The process of migrating postgres data using the postgres versioning schema
 3. KV Migration Version - “Schema” version for which the KV Migration will occur
 4. KV Enabled Flag - Development flag to enable the use of the KV Store and to signal migration to KV is required
-5. DB Import - The process of creating the initial lakeFS DB via a file which was previously exported.
+5. DB Import - The process of creating the initial lakeFS DB via a 'file' which was previously exported.
 Our plan is to create a preliminary implementation of the lakeFS DB export / import feature (specifically DB Import) as part of the KV development and use it in the KV Migration process.